 Summing Up

-In case, you have any queries, then do let me know in the comments section and I will try my best to assist you.
+If you have any queries, please let me know in the comments section, and I will try my best to assist you.